pynat/mkr_coin/README.md

 # Flask
 * The repository includes a Flask (`predict.py`) to interact with the trained XGBoost model.
 The API allows users to predict the 'close' within the next hour.

-* **Steps to Use**
+* **Steps to Use:**
-  **Start the Flask Server**
+  * Start the Flask Server
-  Ensure the conda environment is active and run:
+  * Ensure the conda environment is active and run:
 ```bash
     python predict.py --port=<PORT>
 ```
-  Replace <PORT> with the desired port number (e.g., 5001).
-If no port is specified, the server defaults to port 8000.
+  * Replace <PORT> with the desired port number (e.g., 5001).
+If no port is specified, the server defaults to port 8000

-  Example:
+  * Example:
 ```bash
     python predict.py --port=5001
 ```
-  The server runs at http://0.0.0.0:, for example: http://0.0.0.0:5001.
+  * The server runs at http://0.0.0.0:, for example: http://0.0.0.0:5001

   **Make Predictions**
-  Send an HTTP POST request with the input features as JSON to the /predict endpoint.
-Replace <PORT> with the port you specified earlier.
+  * Send an HTTP POST request with the input features as JSON to the /predict endpoint.
+Replace <PORT> with the port you specified earlier

-  Example Input:
+  * Example Input:
 ```bash
 curl -X POST http://127.0.0.1:8000/predict \
 -H "Content-Type: application/json" \
 -d '{"close": 1128.0, "bop": -0.44444, "ppo": 1.0097517730496455}'
 ```
-  Example Response:
+  * Example Response:
 ```bash
 {
   "predicted_growth_rate": -0.002064734697341919